HamzaSa1t/Machine-learning-project-2/README.md

-This machine learning project is a the final exam i had this year (2025) in "intelligent systems" course.
+This machine learning project is a the final lab exam i had this year (2025) in "intelligent systems" course.

 The primary objective of this machine learning project is to predict whether it will rain based on various weather parameters.